20th Annual Oregon Labor Law Conference

 Summary of Classes

-Workers' Comp (Nelson Hall, Bennett Hartman Morris & Kaplan)B Unfortunately, a lot of Union members continue to be hurt on the job on a regular basis.
+Workers Compensation (Martin Alvey, Alvey Law Group) - Unfortunately, a lot of Union members continue to be hurt on the job on a regular basis.
 The amount of misinformation is huge.
 The more you know, the more you can help your members avoid making needless, costly mistakes.

 Zoom In.
 Civil Rights & Disbility (Barbara J. Diamond, Attorney & Film Maker) - Where do we stand 25 years after passage of the Americans with Disbilities Act?
 This film both educates and entertains.
 After the film there is a discussion period on what you can do to avoid and combat everyday discrimination against people with disabilities.